uhjavier/PFD/README.md

 On a personal note, I've become more adept at identifying and resolving inefficiencies within my scope of work.
 My contributions have become more targeted and impactful, reflecting a deeper understanding of our project's objectives and challenges.

-I've also taken the initiative to mentor newer team members, sharing insights and strategies that have helped me in my journey.
-This has not only aided their development but also reinforced my own learning.

 # **Week 14 Reflection: Overcoming Complex Challenges**